Horwood, Lovacott and Newton Tracey

-Horwood, Lovacott and Newton Tracey is a civil parish in North Devon district, Devon, England.
-In the 2011 census it was recorded as having a population of 487.
+Horwood, Lovacott and Newton Tracey is a civil parish in the North Devon district, in Devon, England.
+In the 2021 census it was recorded as having a population of 531.
 It includes the villages of Horwood and Newton Tracey and the hamlet of Lovacott.

 The parish was formed as Newton Tracey in 1986 from the former civil parishes of Horwood and Newton Tracey and the Lovacott ward of Fremington parish, and adopted its current name in 1991.
 The neighbouring parishes are Fremington to the north; Tawstock to the east; Yarnscombe (in Torridge district) to the south east; Alverdiscott (Torridge district) to the south; Westleigh and Instow to the west.